Verkehrsverbund Pforzheim-Enzkreis

-The Verkehrsverbund Pforzheim-Enzkreis (VPE) (english: Pforzheim-Enzkreis transport association) is a transport association in the German state of Baden-Württemberg.
-It covers the independent city of Pforzheim and the surrounding district of Enzkreis.
-The association was founded on 1 June 1997 in order to create a unified public transport fare system for the region.
+The Verkehrsverbund Pforzheim-Enzkreis (VPE) (English: Pforzheim-Enzkreis transport association) was a transport association in the German state of Baden-Württemberg.
+It covered the independent city of Pforzheim and the surrounding district of Enzkreis.
+Founded on 1 June 1997, the association was officially integrated into the Karlsruher Verkehrsverbund (KVV) on 1 January 2026.
+During a transition period expected to last until December 2026, the existing VPE fare system remains valid before a unified KVV tariff is introduced.

-The VPE area covers around 938 km^{2} with a population of about 400,000.
+The former VPE area covers around 938 km^{2} with a population of about 400,000.
 It includes 40 train stations and approximately 1,400 bus stops.
 Annual traffic volume is about 12.5 million vehicle-kilometres.

-About 20 transport companies are part of the association, which transported over 40 million passengers in 2005.
+About 20 transport companies were part of the association, which transported over 40 million passengers in 2005.

-On railway lines within the VPE, season tickets of the Karlsruher Verkehrsverbund (KVV) are accepted, but not single tickets.
+On railway lines within the former VPE area, season tickets of the Karlsruher Verkehrsverbund are accepted during the transition phase, but not single tickets.
 Day tickets of KVV are valid with a surcharge (RegioSpezial).